 - Use a good quality, off white resume paper.

 - Use a career objective to demonstrate focus on your part.
 Be specific and avoid cliché statements that lack substance.

 - Reveal your GPA if it is above or equal to a 3.0.
-You may also figure your GPA and list.
+You may also figure your major GPA and list.

 - Relevant coursework should showcase advanced coursework, elective coursework, or coursework unique to your program.
 Do not waste space listing courses everyone in your field has completed.
 List courses that will give you a competitive edge.

 - Bold the job position or the company name.
 Choose the one that is more impressive and relevant to the Career Objective.

 - List volunteer work as professional experience, if the work is relevant to your career objective.

 - Use action words to describe job responsibilities. (i.e. coordinated, performed).